CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-secondary-access.md

 Each virtual Desktop is pre-built and contains a limited set of default open-source software (listed below).
 The virtual Desktop is isolated from the internet and **importing of software is restricted**, as required by the data permit authority.
 Thus, users cannot directly import software/scripts or other files on to their virtual Desktop when working with secondary use data.

-If you need a specific program that is not pre-installed, it is recommended to contact us at servicedesk@csc.fi, **before applying for the data permit**.
+If you need a specific program that is not pre-installed, it is recommended to [contact CSC Service Desk](../../support/contact.md) **before applying for the data permit**.
 This way, we can figure out if it is possible to customise your virtual Desktop.
 If the program is compatible with the computing environment, you need to specify in your permit application the list of additional software, which will be provided directly by Findata.

 ### Pre-installed software: